Knowledge Exchange

-Our land-based and animal teams are working with industry partners to establish a pig behaviour and welfare centre, research sow nutrition and use vertical farming to produce high-quality, disease-free propagules.
+• Our land-based and animal teams are working with industry partners to establish a pig behaviour and welfare centre, research sow nutrition and use vertical farming to produce high-quality, disease-free propagules.

-We are researching the production of invertebrates for animal feed, working towards decreasing injury risk in sport dogs and establishing a video library for pet behaviour and training professionals.
+• We are researching the production of invertebrates for animal feed, working towards decreasing injury risk in sport dogs, and establishing a video library for pet behaviour and training professionals.

-In addition, our sports department is proud to be supporting behavioural change in at-risk youths through engagement in physical activity.
+• We're proud to be supporting behavioural change in at-risk youths through engagement in physical activity.

 Establishing a pig behaviour and welfare innovation centre

-Lead applicant(s): Dr Jon Amory and Isabel Lewis
+Lead applicants: Dr Jon Amory and Isabel Lewis

-The 64 channel Network Video Recorder (NVR) will provide capacity for future camera provision on the farm for other pig buildings and the lambing facilities that are also potential research resources.
+The 64-channel Network Video Recorder (NVR) will provide capacity for future camera provision on the farm for other pig buildings and the lambing facilities that are also potential research resources.

 Enabling future sow nutrition